 Provide twisted-pair cable, connectors and appurtenances that make up the horizontal cables segments.

 Horizontal cable segments shall meet the requirements of IEC 11801/TIA/EIA-568-B specification for Category 6 (CAT6), Unshielded Twisted Pair (UTP) cable.

+Acceptable Manufacturers

+Acceptable manufacturers are listed in the following table in order of preference.
+The design has been completed around the first named supplier.
+The Contractor is responsible for all costs associated with any changes required to the design to accommodate an alternate manufacturer.